 Production Grant Guidelines

 The Arch and Bruce Brown Foundation offers grants to production companies to offset expenses in producing theatrical works (plays, musicals, performance art, operas, choral works, orchestral works with text) and film or video.
-All works must be LGBT-themed and must be based on, or inspired by, history.
+All works must be LGBTQ-themed and must be based on, or inspired by, history.
 See What Is Historical? for more information.

 Please be advised that the foundation is NOT a production company.
 Grantees are responsible for producing the works for which they receive grants.